 Wound healing is very likely to require protein, among other important substances, as a basis for the formation of collagen tissue.
-The study showed a significant relationship between albumin serum administration and duration of wound healing (p = 0.001).
-Albumin has functions a binding and transporting agent, as regulating osmotic pressure, inhibiting platelet formation and anti-thrombosis, permeability, increasing cell and antioxidant^{11,23} process.
-Giving Zn per oral effect on alkaline phosphatase increases and accelerates the healing process of surgical wounds16.
-This can happen because the data shows that Zn plays an important role in protein synthesis and in cell multiplication.
-The human body consists of connective tissue made of protein, so to build and maintain the integrity of the connective tissue required Zn25.
+The study showed a significant relationship between serum albumin administration and duration of wound healing (p=0.001).
+Albumin has functions as a binding and transporting agent, regulating osmotic pressure, inhibiting platelet formation and anti-thrombosis, increasing cell permeability, and antioxidant.

+Zn deficiency is associated with changes in the immune system such as decreased B and T cell function, hypersensitivity reactions, phagocytosis, and cytokine production.
+Zn deficiency also causes disruption of microbial destruction and wound healing process.
+Giving Zn per oral effect on alkaline phosphatase increases and accelerates the healing process of surgical wounds.
+This can happen because the data show that Zn plays an important role in protein synthesis and in cell multiplication.
+The human body consists of connective tissue made of protein, so to build and maintain the integrity of the connective tissue required Zn.
 Zn deficiency is also associated with impaired sense of taste.
 Children who have low Zn content and can cause abnormalities in their sensory hair.
-This can be prevented and cured by zinc supplementation 26 .
+This can be prevented and cured by zinc supplementation.